Huápoca: Cueva de las Jarillas

 Cueva de las Jarillas is one of the largest housing caves in the Madera region in Chihuahua.
-Has more than 20 rooms and a Cuexcomate.
+It has more than 20 rooms and a Cuexcomate.

 New Discoveries

-In one of the Rio Papigochi side canyons, southwest of Madera, is a complex that was inhabited by ancient communities that built homes in the caves and rock shelters.
-These sites are so safe that to date are virtually intact.
+In one of the Rio Papigochi side canyons, southwest of Madera, is a complex that was inhabited by ancient communities who built homes in the caves and rock shelters.
+These sites are so safe that, to date, they are virtually intact.

-None of these caves can be easily seen, the only way to know they are there, is when you are inside.
+None of these caves can be easily seen from outside the canyon.

 Cueva de los Fierros

-Located in the middle of the Canyon slope in an almost vertical wall.
+Cueva de los Fierros is located in the middle of the canyon slope in an almost vertical wall.
 Its size is about 30 m and has a complex of at least 10 adobe rooms, some of them in two floors.
-The whole has a foundation base, as a terrace, on which the rooms were built, the windows are "T" shape, typical paquimé culture.
+The whole has a foundation base on which the rooms were built.
+The windows are "T" shape, which was typical of Paquimé culture.

-Almost all rooms are partially destroyed; ceilings still preserved the original wooden structure, inside were found some stone tools such as scrapers, knives, grindstones, fragments of pottery and other objects which could not be identified.
-There were many olotes found, evidence of corn consumptions and storage.
+Almost all the rooms are partially destroyed, though there are ceilings that still preserve the original wooden structure.
+Inside,some stone tools such as scrapers, knives, grindstones, fragments of pottery and other objects which could not be identified were found.
+There were many olotes (corn cobs) found, evidence of corn consumptions and storage.

 Cueva de la Puerta

-Located a few hundred meters from the first cave, also found in the middle of the canyon wall.
-It measures around 25 m and presents vestiges of approximately 12 rooms or enclosures, vandals or treasure hunters partially destroyed floors and walls.
+Located a few hundred meters from the first cave, Cueva de la Puerta is found in the middle of the canyon wall.
+It measures around 25 m and presents vestiges of approximately 12 rooms or enclosures.
+Vandals or treasure hunters have partially destroyed floors and walls.

-It can be appreciated how ancient houses were built.
-For construction they used a kind of braided rods and branches of local trees, mainly tascar (local species of Juniper) and Fraxinus, over the braids they shaped the adobe walls.
-The braid is well preserved, still has the fiber used to fasten them.
-There are two types of fastening; one made with "palmilla" fiber (a species of Century Plant or agave and the other with a tree branch called "sawarique".
+For construction, braided rods and branches of local trees were used, mainly tascar (local species of Juniper) and Fraxinus.
+The builders shaped the adobe walls using the braids.
+The braids are well preserved and the fibers used to fasten them remain attached.
+There are two types of fastening: one made with "palmilla" fiber (a species of Century Plant or agave) and the other with a tree branch called "sawarique".
 In one of the rooms, the original floor can be seen, made from adobe so well and smooth finished that it looks like cement.
-Roof and walls of rooms are black, probably by the accumulation of soot and smoke from fires that through hundreds of years were lit there.
-There is another cave in the opposite side of the canyon, is smaller with only three rooms, but very well preserved.
+The roof and walls of the rooms are black, likely due to the accumulation of soot and smoke from fires that were lit there throughout hundreds of years.
+There is another cave in the opposite side of the canyon, which is smaller with only three rooms and well preserved.

-Half a kilometer above is a small cave with a lonely and small house in very good condition.
-With an excellent view of the Canyon, probably this place was an observation or surveillance point.
+Half a kilometer above is a small cave with a house in pristine condition.
+With an excellent view of the Canyon, this site was likely an observation or surveillance point.